-- Lack of cellular magnesium leads to deterioration of cellular metabolic function, which eventually causes some serious health issues.
+- Lack of this important mineral leads to deterioration of cellular metabolic function, which eventually causes some serious health issues.

 - This includes anxiety and depression, migraine headaches, cardiovascular disease, sudden cardiac death, fibromyalgia, and death from all causes.

-- Magnesium is important to body`s detoxification processes as well, including the synthesis of glutathione.
+- It is important to body`s detoxification processes as well, including the synthesis of glutathione.

-- Ultimately, magnesium is needed for optimization of mitochondria, which is of utmost importance for cancer prevention and general athletic and energy performance.
+- Ultimately, it is needed for optimization of mitochondria,? which is of utmost importance for cancer prevention and general athletic and energy performance.

 The Importance of Magnesium for Mitochondrial Health

 Mitochondria are organelles found within the cells.
 All organs need energy to function normally, and that energy, known as ATP, is mostly produced in the mitochondria.?Growing evidence suggests that most health problems stem from mitochondrial dysfunction, so getting the precursors and nutrients that the mitochondria needs is extremely important for the overall health, exercise performance, and disease prevention.According to mitochondrial researcher Rhonda Patrick, Ph.D, magnesium plays an important role for mitochondrial health, primarily because the oxidative capacity depends on mitochondria`s ability to produce energy within the cells.

 How Much Do You Need?

 About a century ago, people received nearly 500 mg of magnesium from daily diet, due to the nutrient-dense soil in which their food was grown.
 These days, people only get about 150-300 mg daily from dietary sources.?The RDA is around 310-420 mg daily, depending on age and sex, while some researchers suggest taking as much as 600-900 mg for optimal health.